-The UK Chief Medical Officers' advise people not to regularly drink more than the alcohol unit guidelines.
+The UK Chief Medical Officers' (CMO) low risk drinking guidelines advise men and women not to regularly drink more than the 14 units a week.
 If you regularly drink over these guidelines you could be increasing your chances of developing long-term health conditions.

 A 275ml bottle of alcopop with 4% ABV can contain up to 171 calories, similar to a hot chocolate with whipped cream.
 This is down to the high sugar content in these types of drinks.